ably/ably-asset-tracking-android/README.md

 }
 ```

+#### Mapbox Repository

-In order to resolve all AAT dependencies you will also need to authenticate in the Mapbox repository:
+Next, in order to resolve all AAT dependencies you will also need to authenticate in the Mapbox repository:

 ```gradle
 repositories {